LarryMcConville/04-code-quiz/README.md

 ## Solution

-For this project we will utilize Bulma as opposed to Bootstrap.
+This project shall utilize Bootstrap for CSS styling, a single HTML file, and a single JavaScript file, providing a single page application.
 A container shall be placed on the page to represent the foundation of the responsive design.
 The page shall have an `<h1>` with a welcome message.
 The page shall have an `<h3>` with quiz instructions.
 The page shall have a `start` button.